 Since 1 January 2013, the tax deductibility of mortgage loan interest payments for Dutch homeowners has been restricted; interest payments on new mortgage loans can only be deducted if the loan amortises within 30 years on a linear or annuity basis.
-Moreover, the maximum permissible amount of a residential mortgage has been reduced from 104 per cent. in 2014, to 103 per cent. in 2015 of the value of the property.
-This maximum will be further reduced (by 1 percentage point each year) to 100 per cent. in 2018.
+Moreover, the maximum permissible amount of the value of the property of a residential mortgage has been reduced from 104 per cent. in 2014, to 103 per cent. in 2015, to 102 per cent. in 2016 and to 101 per cent. in 2017.
+This maximum is further reduced to 100 per cent. in 2018.
 In addition to these changes, further restrictions on tax deductibility of mortgage loan interest payments entered into force as of 1 January 2014.
 The tax rate against which the mortgage interest payments may be deducted is being gradually reduced beginning 1 January 2014.
-For taxpayers previously deducting mortgage interest at the highest income tax rate (52 per cent.), the interest deductibility will decrease annually at a rate of 0.5 percentage points, from 52 per cent. to 38 per cent in 2042.
-Changes in governmental policy or regulation with respect to the Dutch housing market could have a material adverse effect on Rabobank Group's results of operations.
+For taxpayers previously deducting mortgage interest at the highest income tax rate (51.95 per cent. in 2018), the interest deductibility will decrease annually at a rate of 0.5 percentage points, from 51.95 per cent. to 38 per cent. in 2041.
+The maximum personal mortgage loan eligible for guarantee by the Dutch Homeownership Guarantee Fund (Stichting Waarborgfonds Eigen Woningen), an institution that was founded by the Dutch government in 1993, through the National Mortgage Guarantee Scheme (Nationale Hypotheek Garantie) was reduced to €245,000 in 2015, remained unchanged in 2016, was raised to €247,450 in 2017 and to €265,000 in 2018.
+Changes in governmental policy or regulation with respect to the Dutch housing market could have a material adverse effect on Rabobank Group's business, financial condition and results of operations.